• Skip to primary navigation

 It could be that you’re overwhelmed with conflicting ideas.

-Or perhaps you have too much research to choose from to support your writing.
+Or, perhaps you have too much research to choose from.

-Not knowing where to find high-quality sources – or how long to spend researching the issue or health topic – can also leave you feeling confused and frustrated.
+Not knowing where to find high-quality sources – or how long to spend researching the issue or health topic – can also make you feel confused and frustrated.

-While you don’t need to have a medical degree to be a health writer, you do need to be able to conduct research adequately.
+While you don’t need to have a medical degree to be a health writer, you do need to be able to conduct research properly.

 Research is generally defined as the investigation of materials and sources in order to establish facts and reach new conclusions.